stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

 The transformation script can be slightly changed to instrument all invokes in a file.
 While this might not be useful for kernel extraction, it is essential for e.g. parameter verification, where you typically want to check all invokes contained in a program.
-Use the template ``transform_all.py`` to apply the extraction transformation to all invokes.
-This script actually requires less changes than the ``transform_one.py`` template (since it works on all )
+Use the template ``extract_all_transform.py`` to apply the extraction transformation to all invokes in a file.
+This script actually requires less changes than the``extract_one_transform.py`` template (since it works on all invokes).
+Then modify ``Makefile.extract_all`` to supply your ``extract_all_transform.py`` script to PSyclone.
-Following the same process, just using this more general transformation script, will result in a binary that creates two NetCDF files at run time.
+Following the same process as above will result in a binary that creates two NetCDF files at run time - one for each invoke in the file.

 ## Step 8: Try other PSyData libraries